-If we are in an application window (see schedule for when the foundation accepts proposals above), you can click on the START button below to access Marisla's Eligibility Quiz.
+If the application window is open (see schedule above), click on the START button to access Marisla's Eligibility Quiz.
 If you meet the basic funding guidelines of the Foundation, you will gain access to the online application.

-The online application will collect a variety of information to enable the Marisla Board to make their funding decisions.
-You will be able to save a draft of your application at any time.
-A link to the draft application will automatically be emailed to you so that you can submit until the funding deadline which is midnight Eastern Standard Time (U.S.) on the day listed.
-The Marisla staff and Board will not have access to draft applications.
+The online application is the first and most often the only way to communicate your organization's objectives and activities.
+The online application process allows you to save drafts and return at any time within the quarterly timeframe.
+A link to the draft application will automatically be emailed to you so that you can add to and edit the proposal until the funding deadline, which is midnight Eastern Standard Time (U.S.) and 9:00pm Pacific Standard Time on the day listed.
+The Marisla staff and Board do not have access to draft applications.

-Applicants can expect to receive a response approximately two to three months after each funding deadline.
+Applicants can expect to receive a response approximately two to three months after the funding deadline.

-Should you have technical questions regarding the online application process, please contact our administrator, Foundation Source, at (800) 839-5316, or firstname.lastname@example.org, and they will be happy to assist you.
+Should you have technical questions regarding the online application process, please contact Foundation Source, (800) 839-5316, or firstname.lastname@example.org, and they will be happy to assist you.